CodingThrust/AMAT5315-2025Spring-Homeworks/hw6/README.md

 # Homework 6

-1. Please find out the correct values of `rowindices`, `colindices`, and `data` to reproduce the following sparse matrix in CSC format.
+1. (Sparse matrix) Please find out the correct values of `rowindices`, `colindices`, and `data` to reproduce the following sparse matrix in CSC format.
    ```julia
    julia> sp = sparse(rowindices, colindices, data, 5, 5);